 There is so much that’s jarring about American exceptionalism.
 Thus far, a very American image from the pandemic is a makeshift morgue in a refrigerated tractor-trailer in Queens.
 Even worse?
-We idolize the founder of Amazon, who has added the GDP of Estonia to his wealth (all tax-free/deferred) during this pandemic, as we discover 25% of New Yorkers are at risk for becoming food insecure.
+We idolize the founder of Amazon, who has added the GDP of Estonia to his wealth (all tax-free/deferred) during this pandemic, even as we discover that 25% of New Yorkers are at risk for becoming food insecure.
 This isn’t a United States, it’s The Hunger Games.

 This country was built by titans of industry even wealthier than billionaires today — Vanderbilt, Rockefeller, Carnegie, and J.P.
 Morgan.
 But 1 in 11 steel workers didn’t need to die for bridges and skyscrapers to happen.
 We are a country that rewards genius.
 Yet no one person needs to hold enough cash to end homelessness ($20 billion), eradicate malaria worldwide ($90 billion), and have enough left over for 700,000 teachers’ salaries.
 Bezos makes the average Amazon employee’s salary in 10 seconds.
 This paints us as a feudal state and not a democracy.

-Our lack of empathy for fellow Americans is vulgar and un-American.
-We can and should replace the hollow tributes with federally mandated $20/hour minimum wage.
-This “outrageous” lift in minimum wage would vault us from the 1960s to the present.
+Our lack of empathy for our fellow Americans is vulgar and un-American.
+We can and should replace the hollow tributes with a federally mandated $20/hour minimum wage.
+This “outrageous” lift in the minimum wage would vault us from the 1960s to the present.
 As of 2018, the federal minimum wage was worth 29% less than in 1968.